persa188/docs/source/index.rst

 -----------------------------------------
 .. note::

-	This section assumes you have gone through the above section **Familiarizing yourself with the GUI**.
+	This section assumes you have gone through the **The Batch Tag Editor GUI** section above.
 If at anytime you are confused about the functionality of the Batch Tag editor in the below tutorial, please see the above section.

 If at any time you are confused about the functionality, please see the above section.